techreturners/book-manager-api-javascript-complete-swagger/README.md

 # 📖 Minimalist Book Manager API

 ## Introduction
-This is the starter repository for the Further APIs session.
-It provides a start to creating a Minimalist Book Manager API.
+This is a starter repository for the Minimalist Book Manager API demonstrating basic use of swagger-ui-express and swagger-jsdoc to produce Swagger API documentation.

 ### Pre-Requisites
 - NodeJS installed (v14.18.1 Long Term Support version at time of writing)